 (b) rights or contracts which confer decisive influence on the composition, voting or decisions of the organs of an undertaking.

-Minority transactions which do not bring about a change of control are not covered by the mandatory notification requirement (note, however, that there may be a change of control even if less than 50% of the shares change hands based on e.g. a shareholder's agreement setting out that the buyer has an option to "veto" strategic decisions).
-However, the NCA may impose filing by decision also for minority transactions which do not bring about a change of control.
+Minority transactions which do not bring about a change of control are not covered by the mandatory notification requirement.
+Note, however, that there may be a change of control even if less than 50% of the shares change hands based on e.g. a shareholder's agreement setting out that the minority buyer has an option to "veto" strategic decisions.
+Furthermore, the NCA may impose filing by decision also for minority transactions which do not bring about a change of control.
 Such decisions must be rendered by the NCA at the latest three months after the acquisition has become public, or the agreement was entered into.

 A concentration must be notified when the following turnover thresholds are met: